Aaron Judge seals decision, powers Yankees' series-tying win over Astros

 But this Yankees group is beginning to look like something special.
 They don't start playing in each series until they are down.
 In the wild-card game, the Twins held a 3-0 lead before the Yankees came to bat.
 The Yankees won.
 Against the Indians, they were in an 0-2 hole in the series.
 The Yankees won.

 Now, they have come back to tie the ALCS at two games apiece.
-At this point, would anyone dare count these Yankees out?
+At this point, would anyone dare count out these Yankees?